clseibold/ZeroNet-Dev-Center/tutorials/WriteAPlugin.md

 ## Hello World zite

-We are going to create a fairly simple website to test our new feature.
-I will not give any details on how to create a zeronet site this subject will be cover in an other tutorial and is already cover on nofish blog.
+In order to test out our new plugin, we need to create a zite.
+This zite is going to be fairly simple.
+You can find out how to create a simple zite by following the other tutorials on the Dev Center, as well as on [ZeroBlog](/Blog.ZeroNetwork.bit/?Post:99:ZeroChat+tutorial+new).

 ![Create new site](../img/create-new-site.png "Create new site")

-Click on create new site on ZeroHello page.
-You should have those files in your site folder :
+Click on create new site on the ZeroHello page.
+Once you have done that, open directory where your zite files are stored.
+You should have these files in your site folder:

 ```
 .